How To Stop Facebook Ads

 Overall, Facebook’s way of generating money through targeted ads leaves much to be desired.

-While the inbuilt opt-out mechanisms are far from perfect, you can use a third-party ad blocking software to not only block Facebook ads, but also block adverts on other websites too.
+While the inbuilt opt-out mechanisms are far from perfect, you can use a third-party ad blocking software like Clario to not only block Facebook ads, but also block adverts on other websites too.